quartzsite/bardslog/content/1587-10-29-farewell-to-the-hermit.md

 ---
 title: "Farewell to the Hermit"
-date: 1587-10-29
+date: "1587-10-29"
+slug: "farewell-to-the-hermit"
 place: "Hermit's Clearing, Blackwood"
-mood: "Grateful"
+mood: "grateful"
+arc: "Road to Maraisbourg"
 lesson: "Parting is also part of training"
+chronology:
+  index: 8
+  prev: "1587-10-27-master-strikes-and-hidden-lore"
+  next: "1587-11-03-arrival-at-maraisbourg"
+tags: ["departure", "measure", "discipline", "guilds"]
+factions: ["Free Cities"]
+voices: ["Silence", "Wind"]
+foreshadow:
+  - "A young master in Maraisbourg will open new pages"
+  - "Forest rests give way to city bells and tower notes"
+  - "Old red towers on the river road changing their song"
+lutebox:
+  pool: "letters"
+  suggest_ids: ["basilith-common-sunmiss","basilith-uncommon-newswitch"]
+  cooldown_hours: 0
+draft: false
 ---

+# Farewell to the Hermit
+**1587-10-29**
+*Hermit's Clearing, Blackwood*

-The morning was crisp and brittle when the Great Grandmaster von Lychenar told me it was time to leave.
-After a week in his hidden glade, the very air had begun to smell of pine and steel.
-My body was bruised, my mind sharpened.
-He had taught me the master strikes until they were stitched into my muscles, correcting my stance with a stick and a smile that rarely showed his teeth.
-When I faltered he spoke in parables: of birds that do not force their song, of rivers that find the sea no matter how many rocks bar the way.
+The air was cold and clean when the master others call von Lychenar said it was time for me to go.
+A week of cuts had settled into the joints.
+Bruises mapped where I had argued with timing and lost.
+He corrected me with a stick and a small, flat smile.
+When I stood right, he said nothing.
+That was the praise.

-“You are not meant to be a hermit,” he said, handing back my mended lute.
-“Go where there are people.
-Go where there are masters who still teach in halls, not in shadows.”
-He mentioned a name I had heard in whispers: Master Merryen of Maraisbourg, a young man said to have revived the old guild and written a book of cuts both old and new.
-“He was my student once,” the hermit added, eyes distant, “but he surpassed me in ambition.
-He will show you strikes that are still being born.”

-I bowed low and thanked him, a gratitude deeper than words.
-In return he placed his rough hand on my shoulder and told me to remember my songs.
-“The world will try to make you choose between being bard and fighter,” he said.
-“Let them.
-You know better now.”

-As I left the clearing, I looked back only once.
-The hermit had already vanished into the trees, a ghost among the trunks.
-The Blackwood seemed to close behind me.
-I walked with a staff and my lute strapped across my back, feeling oddly whole.
-Ahead lay miles of road and the promise of a city where sword and song were both respected.
-I hummed an old tune as I walked, marking time with each step, feeling the rhythm of the cuts within it.
+He pressed my mended lute into my hands.
+“You are not for trees and stumps,” he said.
+“Go where people crowd each other’s edges.
+Learn where halls echo and clocks keep time.”
+He named a city I had sung about and never seen.
+He named a teacher I had heard only in rumor.
+“Merryen of Maraisbourg,” he said.
+“Ambition will hurry you.
+Use structure to slow it.”

+I bowed.
+He set a hand on my shoulder.
+“Do not let the world split you,” he said.
+“Keep the library you carry and the craft you are learning in one spine.”

+I stepped out of the clearing with staff and lute and the new weight of a waster across my back.
+I looked once over my shoulder and saw only spruce.
+The path down was damp with needles.
+Far off, a bell counted the hour.
+I matched it with my feet and kept the measure.

+{{< lutebox pool="letters" title="Open a Letter from the Blackwood Road" hint="On parting, a name: seek Merryen in Maraisbourg." cooldown="0" >}}